ArrowSphere/public-api-client/doc/erp-exports.md

 # ERP Lines client

 ## General information
-ArrowSphere stores it's own version of the **ERP Lines**.
+ArrowSphere Cloud stores it's own version of the **ERP Lines**.

-**ERP Lines** as seen within the context of this client, are Billing Statement Lines that have been associated to enough informations for them to be sent to each country's ERPs that'll issue local invoices.
+**ERP Lines** as seen within the context of this client, are Billing Statement Lines that have been associated to enough information for them to be sent to each country's ERPs that'll issue local invoices.

 These are the closest representation to Invoice Lines.